 Almost everyone has heard of autism.
-We’ve come along way in raising awareness about it.
-But, the facts about autism and how it affects people, along with the history of the condition, is lesser known.
+We’ve come a long way in raising awareness about it.
+But, the facts about autism and how it affects people, along with the history of the condition, are lesser-known.

 I talk about autism a lot, so I’m going to go over some important information about autism here for those who are wondering what is autism, really?